yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 Required:

-- `ycql_password` (String, Sensitive) YCQL Password for the YugabyteDB Managed cluster.
+- `ycql_password` (String, Sensitive) YCQL password for the database.
 Note that this will be stored in the state file.
-- `ycql_username` (String) YCQL Username for the YugabyteDB Managed cluster.
+- `ycql_username` (String) YCQL username for the database.
-- `ysql_password` (String, Sensitive) YSQL Password for the YugabyteDB Managed cluster.
+- `ysql_password` (String, Sensitive) YSQL password for the database.
 Note that this will be stored in the state file.
-- `ysql_username` (String) YSQL Username for the YugabyteDB Managed cluster.
+- `ysql_username` (String) YSQL username for the database.

 <a id="nestedatt--node_config"></a>